peccoud/strain-verification/README.md

 cd Denovo_assembly
 python SOAPdenovo/run_SOAPdenovo_assembly.py
 ```
 Results, both assemblies and QUAST results, will be stored to `Denovo_assembly/SOAPdenovo/results`.
 Quast was run two times for each sample - once on scaffolds and once on contigs.
-Results for each sample are stored in folders `quast_results_scaffolds`and `quast_results_contigs`.
+Results for each sample are stored in folders `quast_results_scaffolds` and `quast_results_contigs`.
 Metrics are stored in a tabular format in files `report.tsv` and `transposed_report.tsv`.
 In addition, Quast creates a visual report as an html file, `report.html`, which can be viewed in a web browser.

 ### SPADes (v.
 3.9.0)
+SPAdes is another de novo assembler for short reads, based on Eulerian de Bruijin graphs.
+Outline of the complex algorithm is presented in SPAdes' publication.

 Setup SPAdes assembler by adding directory `bin` in SPAdes directory to your `PATH`.